mysql/mysql-router/README.txt

 license versions is made available with the language indicating that GPLv2 or any later version may be used, or where a choice of which version of the GPL is applied is otherwise unspecified.

-For further information about MySQL Router or additional documentation, see:
-- The latest information about MySQL: http://www.mysql.com
-- The current MySQL Router documentation: http://dev.mysql.com/doc

-You can browse the MySQL Reference Manual online or download it in any of several formats at the URL given earlier in this file.
-Source distributions include a local copy of the manual in the Docs directory.